A Complete Guide to Recording, Sharing and Managing Videos with Microsoft Stream

 Before you go ahead and upload your first video to Microsoft Stream, there are just a few more things you should know.
 The owners of the Office 365 Video account, can access Stream from their accounts, by clicking on the 'Explore all your apps' feature and selecting it from the menu.
 Alternatively, you can create an account on the Microsoft Stream platform, and enjoy the 90 days of the free trial period.
 Monthly subscriptions for Stream vary between $3 and $5 depending on the pricing plan you've selected.

-At the moment, there are no Android or iOS apps for Stream, but this doesn't mean you can't view videos on this platform from any web browser on any device, including Mac and PC computers or Smartphones.
-You'll need a 64-bit Windows 7 or later OS if you want to use Microsoft Stream from a PC computer, while Mac owners must have 64-bit Mac OS 10.11 or later installed on their devices in order to use this platform.
+At the moment, there are no Android or iOS apps for Stream, but this doesn't mean you can't view videos on this platform from any web browser on any device, including Mac and PCs or Smartphones.
+You'll need a 64-bit Windows 7 or later OS if you want to use Microsoft Stream from a PC, while Mac owners must have 64-bit Mac OS 10.11 or later installed on their devices to use this platform.

 How to Record Videos in Microsoft Stream?